saltcute/kasumi-doc/responses/menu.md

 :::

-::: tips
+::: tip

 In fact, every `BaseMenu` is also a `BaseCommand` with a predefined `func` that will execute the commands inside the menu.
-This also means that you can have a `BaseMenu` load another `BaseMenu` and it will work just as you imagined, like `/menu1 menu2 command1`.
+This means that you can have a `BaseMenu` load another `BaseMenu` and it will work just as you imagined, like `/menu1 menu2 command1`.

 :::